caliline2/dataengineering_CEU_2023/README.md

 * Promoting savings among individuals and institutions.
 The Bank has 26 branches in different regions.

+To limit the number of entries, only the business and project loans were included in the dataset on the github.

 The goal of the analytical layer is to assess the distribution of these risk-free loans among the population.
 One data entry represents one successful application.
 The individual debtors have been anonymized.